joemecha/playlist_history_generator/README.md

-[X] Add devise, authorize user check, sign in/up, logout functionality [X] Add annotate gem and generate schema comments for all models [ ] Update user with admin field, begin using policies to control visibility and functionality of data scraping [ ] Decide how to handle secrets safely
+[X] Add devise, authorize user check, sign in/up, logout functionality [X] Add annotate gem and generate schema comments for all models [X] Update user with admin field, begin using policies to control visibility and functionality of data scraping [ ] Restrict registration to members of the current league [ ] Decide how to handle secrets safely
 [ ] deploy app to host